garrandall/popular-music-data/tracks/boss-the-carters.md

 Ain't nothing to it (nothin' to it) I boss
 Ohhh, real one
 Uh, I'm a boss
-Oh oh oh oh ohhh, oh yeah
+Oh oh oh oh oh, oh yeah

 Let me get 'em, B, yeah